ha0ye/notes/weekly-goals_2022-04-25.md

 ## weekly

 ### Open Grants
+- [ ] reach out to contacts for HBCU, MSI, TCU
 - [x] slides for Friday
   + any specific asks for UF team? (commitment to discussion facilitation)
   + Hannah will ask for brainstorming about perspectives to obtain
-- [ ] document materials in shared google drive
 - [x] upload draft meeting schedule to website
 - [x] lightning slide template
-- [ ] reach out to contacts for HBCU, MSI, TCU
+- [x] draft changes to project description
 - [x] review DLF Forum abstract
 - [x] letter for DSP re: Chelsea and Bess cost-share time
   - [x] follow-up reply to Ashley
   - [x] budget justification
   - [x] new IMLS budget form and justification
-  - [ ] UF DSP will try to submit; if not will contact Hao
+  - [x] UF DSP will submit; if not will contact Hao
+  - [x] changes approved
 - [ ] cost justification to Lori for coffee and snacks
 - [ ] timeline of environmental scan work
 - [x] agenda for advisory group meeting (May 19-20)